-Co-operative Education & Career Services (CECS) recognizes there is tremendous learning potential for co-op students interested in starting their own business venture for a work term.
+The Experiential Learning Hub (EL Hub) recognizes there is tremendous learning potential for co-op students interested in starting their own business venture for a work term.
 While it takes a great deal of planning and dedication, an entrepreneurial work term can offer a transformational learning experience.
-From developing a business strategy and pitching your business, to engaging with community partners and future customers, Entrepreneurship Co-op (E Co-op) provides guidance and the great opportunity to bring your ideas to life.
+From developing a business strategy and pitching your business, to engaging with community partners and future customers, Entrepreneurship Co-op (E Co-op) provides guidance and a great opportunity to bring your ideas to life.

 Co-operative Education programs at the University of Guelph are accredited through Co-operative Education and Work-Integrated Learning Canada (CEWIL Canada).
 This means we meet specific accreditation standards to ensure quality co-op programming.
 CEWIL Canada defines Entrepreneurship Co-op as a work term(s) in which a student further develops or starts their own business.
 The student(s) is the owner of the company and considered an entrepreneur.
 It is not an employer-employee type of relationship as in a typical co-op work term.

 In partnership with the John F. Wood Centre for Business and Student Enterprise our on-campus entrepreneurship experts, we have streamlined the process for co-op students from any academic program to gain entrepreneurial training and experience.
 If you are a senior co-op student (work terms 3-5) and interested in pursuing an E Co-op work term, be sure to communicate this with your Co-op Coordinator.
 They will coach you through the process and direct you to apply to The Hub Incubator Program through the John F. Wood Centre.
 This is a competitive application process involving various steps and the timing of your application is important for you to understand.
 If accepted into the program the Hub offers funding, dedicated office space in the J.D.
 MacLachlan building, access to experienced mentors, entrepreneurial workshops and many other resources.